custom-components/pyscript/docs/reference.rst

    another_package==5.1.2

 When a specific version of a package is required, the ``==`` specifier must be used.
-Unpinned packages (no version specified) are also accepted.
+Unpinned packages (no version specified) are also accepted, but the highest pinned version will always take precedence when a package has been specified as a requirement multiple times.

 Each app's or module's directory (assuming they use the directory-form of a package) can also contain an optional ``requirements.txt`` file: